bdawg1995/quick_writeup/README.md

 ## Features
 - **Create Writeups:** Quickly create new writeups and organize them by topics.
 - **Edit Writeups:** Modify existing writeups with ease.
-- **Organize Topics:** Automatically manage topics with a structured directory system.
+- **Sorted by date and topics:** Automatically sort writeups by date and topics.

 ## Installation
 This application is designed for Linux users.
 Follow the steps below to install the application: